Skip to content

 “As a clinical psychologist, I evaluated dozens of online therapy platforms, and Grow Therapy emerged as our top pick for those seeking mental health care that works with insurance.
 It accepts the largest number of insurance plans and offers a wide range of services, including evidence-based therapy and personalized psychiatry.

 Brightside Health is a fabulous pick for anyone looking for comprehensive care, as it works with most insurance providers and offers subscription bundles for those needing both therapy and medication management.
-It also provides specialized care in its Suicide Prevention Program, as well as a service just for teens.
+Headspace offers tiered mental healthcare, and its app is clean and easy to use.

 Headshot of Melissa Boudin, PsyD Melissa Boudin, PsyD